mmcgraw74/Tektronix-4041-GPIB-Controller/EZ-TEST_Volume1/README.md

 Tektronix 4041 EZ-TEST version 5.0 Volume.1-Generator is a complete set of files that I was able to recover from the original EZ-TEST Vol1 tape and a copy of this tape.
 -------
 ![EZ-TEST Vol1 tape](./EZ-TEST%20Vol1%20and%20Vol2%20Tapes.jpg)
+The EZ-TEST Vol1 and Vol2 tapes were in set of eleven 4041 tapes were packed in a box of 4052 tapes that I purchased from Stan Griffiths in 2000.
+EZ-TEST Vol1 was not readable, but there was a copy of it that I was able to use with my tape dump program and BAKAL1 program from the MP2501 tape to finally get all the files.
 ![EZ-TEST Vol1 tapes](./EZ-TEST%20Vol1%20Tapes.jpg)
 -------
 EZ-TEST Vol2 files were also recovered and posted in a separate folder on this repository